Ahh, yes, I see you’ve landed on this devilishly informative buyer’s guide about the best RV refrigerators…

 5. Whynter Refrigerator FM-65G 65-Quart

 The Whynter FM-65G is another compact king designed for travelers seeking performance in a small package.
 It clocks in with just a bit more junk in the trunk than the SMETA (and with a slightly higher price tag to match).
-Overall, it’s a good balance of fridge sitting between large-capacity powerhouses and something more humble.
+Overall, it’s a good balance of fridge for smaller classes or types of RVs with different needs.
+It sits somewhere between large-capacity powerhouses and something more humble.

 Operating on both 115V AC and 12V DC power sources, this fridge offers flexibility for various setups.
 Its chest style means you can lug it between the home and motorhome a bit more freely too.
 It even packs an icy wallop, capable of cooling between -8°F to 50°F for a full freezer experience or just to function as an ice maker.